Kazakhstan–United States relations: Trade and business

 The U.S. Ambassador to Kazakhstan, George Krol, affirmed U.S. commitment to Kazakhstan in a 2015 interview.
 Ambassador Krol said, "The United States and Kazakhstan, I would say, have been made for each other.
 And we have pledged to deepen this strategic partnership and increase our economic and business interaction.
 In this part, we have agreed that we will work on the development of our commercial cooperation."

-In June 2015 Kazakhstan finalized its accession to WTO.
-On this occasion US Ambassador to Kazakhstan George Krol said: "It meets our interests because Kazakhstan plays an important role in the global economy and has to be a member of the WTO.
+In June 2015, Kazakhstan finalized its accession to the WTO.
+On this occasion Krol said: "It meets our interests because Kazakhstan plays an important role in the global economy and has to be a member of the WTO.
 We supported Kazakhstan's WTO accession and will continue to support Kazakhstan."

-In 2014 Kazakhstan sold the U.S. about 12 million pounds of uranium, which is 23% of the total 53.3 million pounds purchased by the U.S. It is twice more than in 2013.
+In 2014, Kazakhstan sold the U.S. about 12 million pounds of uranium, which is 23% of the total 53.3 million pounds purchased by the U.S. It is double the amount from 2013.

-Prime Minister of Kazakhstan Bakytzhan Sagintayev visited the United States on April 11–14, 2017.
-The goal of the trip was to discuss with the U.S. business leaders opportunities for cooperation in regards to the 3rd Modernization of Kazakhstan's economy.
+Prime Minister of Kazakhstan Bakytzhan Sagintayev visited the U.S. on April 11–14, 2017.
+The goal of the trip was to discuss with the U.S. business leaders opportunities for cooperation in regard to the 3rd Modernization of Kazakhstan's economy.
 The Prime Minister met with the CEO of Chevron, the representatives of the largest financial institutions, as well as tech companies in the Silicon Valley.
 During the Prime Minister's visit, the U.S. and Kazakh sides signed an agreement on opening a Representative Office of Kazakhstan in the Silicon Valley.

-Astana hosted the U.S. – Kazakhstan business forum June 14, 2017.
+Astana hosted the U.S.–Kazakhstan business forum June 14, 2017.
 The forum was attended by 25 U.S. companies and representatives of Kazakh state bodies, national companies and local business representatives.
-The event aimed to attract U.S. companies to priority sectors, including car assembly industry, health, construction, agriculture and light industry.
+The event aimed to attract U.S. companies to priority sectors, including the car assembly industry, health, construction, agriculture, and light industries.

 Foreign direct investment

 U.S. companies are the second largest investors in Kazakhstan.
-In 2019, $5.5 billion of FDI was directed to Kazakhstan from the U.S., which accounted for 23% of total FDI in the country.
+In 2019, $5.5 billion of FDI was directed to Kazakhstan from the U.S., which accounted for 23% of the total FDI in the country.